m1cha3lnava/gt-fitness-tracker/README.md

   ## Description

-  This app lets you create and track your workouts
+  This app lets you create and track your workouts with helpful stats.

   ## Table of contents